Skip to main content

 WhatsApp rolls out text formatting options including bold , italic , strike-through and combinations of these in messages.
 It can be done as below.
 Bold using asterisk: *bold text* Italic using underscore: _italic text_ Strike-through using tilde: ~strikethrough text~ Combination for bold and italic : *_bold italic_* Thank you!

-How to run and read traceroute test in Windows, Networking!
+How to run and read ping test in Windows, Networking!